Home > Asia/Middle East > Israel/Palestinian Territories > 9 Day Israel Itinerary: Tel Aviv, Jerusalem & Petra

 Israel Itinerary

-How to Spend Nine Days in Israel
+How to Spend 9 Days in Israel: My 9 Day Israel Itinerary and Travel Guide

 As a Global Studies teacher, I built my nine-day trip around the places that I teach about.
 These places include Masada, the Dead Sea, Nazareth, Jerusalem, Bethlehem, Jericho, and the Jordan River.
+These stops cover many of the classic things to do in Israel if you are interested in history and religion.

 To see the sights of Israel, I mostly took guided tours.
 Taking tours ensured that I would have a local guide who could show me around and keep me safe.
 I want to add that I felt safe the entire time in Israel, as well as when I visited the Palestinian-controlled portions of the West Bank.
 At no time in my trip was I ever near the Gaza Strip.